ShaneCDev/mgsreviews/README.md

 - I would like to add user profiles so users can assign an avatar to their profile and that can be displayed on their reviews, and they can also edit their account details for example changing username, password, email etc.
 - Add "like" button functionality to reviews and filter reviews based on the most likes.
 - Add an API (if one exists) that can pull in new Movies, Games and Shows without the admin having to manually enter them via the admin panel.
+- Add a rating function for a Movie, Game or Show.
+For example if there is 5 reviews for a movie and the 5 reviews rated it a 10/10 then show that as the rating for the movie when they hover over it and have it adjust as people leave differing scores.

 # Deployment
 The website was deployed using Heroku.
 To deploy to Heroku: